SKilbride/ComfyUI-Benchmark-Framework/README.md

 ***Workflow:***
 > Select the packaged benchmark .zip file.
 Alternately a benchmarking .json file can be selected within a folder containing the required benchmarking files.
 When selecting a .json file for benchmarking, the *Use Folder (for .json)* checkbox should be enabled.

-***Minimal Extraction:***
-> When running a benchmark workflow .zip, all of the required models, and nodes will be extracted and installed into the target ComfyUI installation.
-If a benchmark workflow has previously been executed and the benchmarking files extracted and installed, additional runs of the same benchmark package use Winimal Extraction to avoid unnecessarily extracting and installing the large model files, and only extracting the smaller benchmark workflow files. **SHOULD NOT BE USED ON THE INITIAL RUN OF A BENCHMARK PACKAGE**.

 ***Port:***
 > Specify the port to use when running ComfyUI.
 ComfyUI manual installations and ComfyUI portable installations use port 8188 by default, while ComfyUI Desktop App uses port 8000 by default.